vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

 - Then you need to set "the bar", i.e., the minimum acceptable score to accept
   - Recommended 3 `+` and 2 `+/-`

-* People analyzer: Step 2
+* People Analyzer: Step 2
 - You can use 3 criteria called "GWC" to understand if each person is in the Right Seat